Xkimna/HairNet2Curves/README.md

 2. **Install the Plugin**

     Install the plugin using the standard Blender plugin installation method: go to **Edit → Preferences → Add-ons → Install...** and select the plugin zip file.
 Click "Install Add-on" to complete the installation.
-Finally, enable the **My HairNet** plugin in the plugin interface.
+Finally, enable the **HairNet2Curves_v2.2** plugin in the plugin interface.

 3. **Install Dependencies**